L'Industrie du Futur : Intelligence Artificielle et Dernières Technologies au Cœur de la Transformation

-Since the dawn of human history, industry has been the cornerstone of progress, shaping not only our economies but also the way we live, work and interact.
+For generations, industry has been the pillar of progress, which has transformed our economies, our way of living and working.
 Today, in the digital age, the industry is on the cusp of a major new transformation.
-The rise of artificial intelligence (AI) and innovative technologies is propelling the industrial world towards unexplored horizons.
+The rise of artificial intelligence (AI) and innovative technologies is propelling the industrial world towards new horizons.
 This mutation, although complex, opens the door to a multitude of possibilities unimaginable just a few decades ago.

 The first industrial revolution (end of the 18th century): Powered by the steam engine, this period saw the birth of mechanization and marked the transition from artisanal production to mass production.
 Factories have become the new economic centers, replacing artisanal workshops.